EmmanuelFlorencioT/SkinScan-ANN-Module/README.md

 ## Model Architecture Proposal

-Our current proposed model incorporates concepts from the ResNet Image Classification Model created by Google.
+Our current proposed model incorporates concepts from the ResNet Image Classification Model.
 The advantage of this model lies in the shortcuts found within the residual blocks, allowing most of the original image's information to pass through the block and removing any noise that random weight initialization might introduce.